savantadarsh/Exports-PowerBI/README.md

 - The **Country Filter** allows users to compare revenue distribution by region.
 - The combination of **Month + Country** filters provides insights into seasonal variations in regional sales.

+Salesperson Profile
+🎯 Attribution of Sales Revenue: Helps attribute revenue outcomes to specific individuals or teams, which supports performance-based incentives and territory ROI analysis.

+🧭 Territory Profitability Mapping: Enables finance and sales leaders to track which territories or reps contribute most to financial goals, guiding hiring or training investments.

+Salesperson Country: South Africa

+Gender/Nationality: Female, South African

+Implication:
+➤ Revenue from the UK in May is indirectly driven by international sales agents, supporting remote sales efficiency.
+➤ Performance attribution to this rep can aid in refining commission/incentive models and improving resource planning for the UK territory.

 ### **D. Sales Channel & Logistics Impact**

 **Findings**: